IshankSinghal/VibeWire/README.md

 * React Router: For managing client-side routing and navigation

-* ShadCN UI: For sophisticated, accessible UI components
+* Shadcn/UI: For sophisticated, accessible UI components

 * Axios: For API communication